NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

-ttt_zombie_damage_reduction   0.8  // The fraction an attacker's bullet damage will be reduced to when they are shooting a Zombie. ttt_zombie_prime_only_weapons 1    // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons. ttt_detective_search_only     1    // Whether only Detectives can search bodies or not
+ttt_zombie_damage_reduction   0.8  // The fraction an attacker's bullet damage will be reduced to when they are shooting a Zombie. ttt_zombie_prime_only_weapons 1    // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons. ttt_detective_search_only     1    // Whether only Detectives can search bodies or not ttt_all_search_postround      1    // Whether to allow anyone to search bodies in the post-round time
 ```

 # Role Weapon Shop